-As soon as you step through the doors to The Grove, you are met by stunningly beautiful interiors.
-Everywhere is adorned with striking antique and modern designer furniture and exquisite colourful artworks.
-If it hadn’t been for the amazing weather, the picture opportunities indoors would have been fabulous too – part of me wishes that we’d had some rain on the day!
+As soon as you step through the doors to The Grove, you are met by stunningly beautiful interiors, with striking antique and modern designer furniture and exquisite colourful artworks.
+The hotel sits in 300 acres of gorgeous Hertfordshire countryside and beautifully landscaped gardens.

 Miranda and Peter exchanged vows in the lovely ceremony room in the mansion, with huge windows looking out over the wonderfully serene Charlotte’s Vale.
-This intimate wedding ceremony was full of emotion and tender moments, and it was witnessed by their very closest family and friends.
+This intimate wedding ceremony was full of emotion and tender moments, witnessed by their very closest family and friends.

-I was booked for the whole day, and for the evening reception the dance floor was soon rocking as the couple were joined by many more of their friends.
+Miranda and Peter booked me for the whole day.
+For the evening reception the dance floor was soon rocking as the couple were joined by many more of their friends.
 After the first dance, Miranda changed from her glamorous wedding gown into the most dazzling above the knee sequinned evening dress, once again she looked amazing!

-My favourite picture from the day was captured at dusk with my directional lighting illuminating the near and distant landscape.
+I captured my favourite picture of the day at dusk, with my directional lighting illuminating the near and distant landscape.
 I framed the couple under a pair of tall contemporary sculptures with the water feature leading the eye away into the distance.
-When we stood there it was as dark as could be, but I knew the effect I was after, and most importantly Miranda and Peter were thrilled with the end result.
+When we stood there it was as dark as could be, but I knew the effect I was after.
+And, most importantly, Miranda and Peter loved the end result.
 To see how this shot looked without my special lighting effects, click on this blog link: Low Light Wedding Photography

 This was my first booking at The Grove.
-I love working at hotels that are new to me, but this wedding venue totally blew me away, it is breath taking on every level!
+I love working at hotels that are new to me, but this wedding venue totally blew me away.

 Miranda & Peter created a sophisticated yet informal wedding that was one-of-a-kind and truly unforgettable.